Updated: Jul 20

 P.S.
 I clicked around 500 pictures during my trip but I lost almost all of them when I was transferring some data a while back.
 These are all mostly phone pictures..

-Places you can't miss on your first visit: One day in the Reykjavik area
+FIRST TIMER'S ITINERARY One day in the Reykjavik area

 Golden Circle (Geysir, Gullfoss.
 Pingvelir.
 Kerio, Hverageroi) South Iceland (Vik, Black Sand Beaches)

 Skogafoss, Seljalandsfoss Jokulsarlon Glacier Lagoon.
 Diamond Beach.
 Optional - Blue lagoon

 TABLE OF CONTENTS

 FLIGHTS + VISA

 I traveled by Qatar Airways (literally just a week before all the trouble with our country began) - definitely one of my favorite airlines.
 I flew into Denmark and then flew with WOW Air into Iceland.